jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 ### Options for fine-tuning your search

-* To search just titles, you can enter title:election.
+* To search just titles, you can enter `title:election`.
-* If you want a really specific search, you can enter something like title:”election results” which will find only stories with that exact phrase in the title.
+* If you want a really specific search, you can enter something like `title:”election results”` which will find only stories with that exact phrase in the title.
 (Important: if your search term is more than a single word, enclose it in quotes.)
-* To search for stories containing a subject in the body of the story, just enter the subject as a Search term without “title:” in front of the term.
+* To search for stories containing a subject in the body of the story, just enter the subject as a Search term without `“title:”` in front of the term.
-* In the Tag(s) box you can enter one tag or more separated by a space.
+* In the `Tag(s)` box you can enter one tag or more separated by a space.
 This will find all stories so tagged.
 Tags are more specific than a Text search, so are likely to return fewer stories.
-* You can combine Text search and Tags to filter stories even further.
+* You can combine `Text` search and `Tags` to filter stories even further.
-* Note also that different producers use Tags in different ways, so a search for stories by Tags may produce inconsistent or incomplete results.
+* Note also that different producers use `Tags` in different ways, so a search for stories by `Tags` may produce inconsistent or incomplete results.

 Your search may turn up no stories or too many stories.
-You can adjust your search and hit the Search button again as needed.
+You can adjust your search and hit the `Search` button again as needed.

 ### Ways to super-fine-tune a PMP search

-In the Search Term box you can use these prefixes to further narrow the search:
+In the `Search term` box you can use these prefixes to further narrow the search:

 * title:”search term”
 * teaser:”search term”